Lams364/ai-box/README.md

 *If a compatible CUDA device is detected, the container will be executed on the GPU.*

 1. Open Docker Desktop
-2. Create and Run container `docker-compose up --build` or `npm run build`
+2. Create and Run container `docker-compose up --build`
    - The server will start on [http://localhost:8888](http://localhost:8888)

 ## Run tests